cabforum/servercert/docs/NSR.md

 Each CA or Delegated Third Party SHALL:

 a.
-Segment Certificate Systems into networks or zones based on their functional, logical, and physical (including location) relationship;
+Segment Certificate Systems into networks based on their functional or logical relationship, for example separate physical networks or VLANs;

 b.
-Apply the same security controls to all systems co-located in the same zone with a Certificate System;
+Apply equivalent security controls to all systems co-located in the same network with a Certificate System;

 c.
 Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks;